 Use each strip of 5 capsules within 5 days of first opening the strip.

 Follow the Directions for Use carefully.
-Using the HandiHaler device, pierce the capsule only once.
+Pierce the capsule only once using the HandiHaler device.

-If you pierce it more often, the capsule may break and pieces of gelatin from the capsule shell, small enough to pass the
+If you pierce it more than once, the capsule may break and pieces of gelatin from the capsule shell, small enough to pass

-sieve, may be inhaled into your mouth or throat.
-Gelatin is not harmful and small particles swallowed or inhaled will be digested
+the sieve, may be inhaled into your mouth or throat.
+Gelatin is not harmful and small particles swallowed or inhaled will

 If you have any problems inhaling Spiriva using the HandiHaler device ask your doctor or pharmacist for advice.